 This is an engaging module where you'll learn about the key areas of family law in England and Wales.
 By employing a range of activities, it will expose you to interesting issues and debates concerning families and children, such as the medical rights of children and children’s rights.
 You'll examine how family law responds to change in society and consider how the law may regulate or intervene in our private lives.
-During the module, there will be an opportunity to understand how the knowledge and skills that you gain are used in legal practice as well as other employment settings.
+During the module, you will have an opportunity to understand how the knowledge and skills you gain are used in legal practice and other employment settings.

 This module is comprised of three blocks of study.